fsvreddit/reputatorbot/README.md

 ### Version 1.4:

+* Add custom post type to allow a leaderboard to be pinned to the top of your subreddit
 * Allow a configurable number of scores on the leaderboard
 * Backup and Restore functionality
 * Reduce data cleanup interval to 48 hours